Generalizing the de Finetti--Hewitt--Savage theorem: Introduction

-\begin{remark} Note that both Mackey and Varadarajan use the standard conventions in descriptive set theory of referring to a measurable space as a Borel space (thus, the original conclusion of Varadarajan was stated for ``Borel analytic spaces'').
-We will not use descriptive set theoretic considerations in this work, and hence we decided to not use the adjective `Borel' in quoting Varadarajan above, so as to avoid confusion with Borel subsets of topological spaces that we will generally consider in this paper. \end{remark}
+By the early 1960s, Varadarajan \cite[p.
+219]{Varadarajan-Borel} had observed that the result of Hewitt and Savage implied also that all \textit{analytic} state spaces are presentable.
+Here an \textit{analytic space} refers to a measurable space that is isomorphic to $(T, \mathcal{B}(T))$, where $T$ is a subset of a Polish space that can be realized as a continuous image of a Borel subset of a (possibly different) Polish space.
+Thus, in particular, all Polish spaces equipped with their Borel sigma algebras are presentable, further generalizing the previous works of de Finetti and Dynkin on the presentability of $(\mathbb{R}, \mathcal{B}(\mathbb{R}))$.

 The above observation of Varadarajan is the state of the art for modern treatments of de Finetti's theorem for Borel sigma algebras on topological state spaces.
 For example, Diaconis and Freedman \cite[Theorem 14, p.
-750]{Diaconis-Freedman-Finite} reproved the result of Hewitt and Savage using their approximate de Finetti's theorem for finite exchangeable sequences in any state space (wherein they needed a nice topological structure on the state space to be able to take the limit to go from their approximate de Finetti's theorem on finite exchangeable sequences to the exact de Finetti's theorem on infinite exchangeable sequences).
+750]{Diaconis-Freedman-Finite} reproved the result of Hewitt and Savage using their approximate de Finetti's theorem for finite exchangeable sequences in any state space (wherein they exploited the topological structure on the state space to be able to take the limit to go from their more general approximate de Finetti's theorem on finite exchangeable sequences to the theorem of Hewitt and Savage).
 They then concluded (see \cite[p.
 751]{Diaconis-Freedman-Finite}) that de Finetti's theorem holds for state spaces that are isomorphic to Borel subsets of a Polish space.
 Since any Borel subset of a Polish space is also analytic, this observation is a special case of Varadarajan's.
 In his monograph, Kallenberg \cite[Theorem 1.1]{Kallenberg-symmetries} has a proof of de Finetti's theorem for any state space that is isomorphic to a Borel subset of the closed interval $[0,1]$, a formulation that is contained in the above.

-As is justified from the above discussion, the generalization of de Finetti's theorem to more general state spaces is sometimes referred to in the literature as the de Finetti--Hewitt--Savage theorem.